pantheon-systems/documentation/source/_docs/platform-considerations.md

 ## Maintenance Mode

-Pantheon may send a <a href="/docs/errors-and-server-responses#pantheon-503-target-in-maintenance" data-proofer-ignore>generic Maintenance Mode message</a> during platform problems; this message cannot be customized.
+Pantheon may send a [generic Maintenance Mode message](/docs/errors-and-server-responses#pantheon-503-target-in-maintenance) during platform problems; this message cannot be customized.

 Built-in Maintenance Mode for both Drupal and WordPress sites can be customized; clear caches when toggling.